mrsalmon1976/Stateless.WorkflowEngine/README.md

 # Example

 There is a full example application in the source code, in the Test.Stateless.WorkflowEngine.Example folder.
+This contains the following examples:

+1. register workflows with an `IWorkflowClient`
-This contains a windows service that creates a sample workflow when it runs, which writes 10 files to the "C:\Temp" folder, then deletes all the files.
+2. execute these workflows: each writes 10 files to the "C:\Temp" folder, then deletes all the files.
+3. create and execute 1000 workflows using sync methods with contrived exceptions to show the retry mechanism of the engine
+4. same as previous, except using async methods

 You can look at this example to see how to set up a windows service that runs the workflow engine.
-The WorkerThreadFunc method in the WorkflowEngineExampleService class contains an instantiation of each store type (Memory, MongoDb and RavenDb), if you'd like to run the example just configure what you want.
 You can set up your connection properties in the Bootstrapper.

 # Code and Concepts